jihodavidjun/incremental_flow_accel/README.md

 # Incremental Flow Accelerator — Python / OpenLane

-- This repository contains a Python-based orchestration layer designed to **accelerate OpenLane RTL-to-GDSII flows** by detecting and re-running only modified stages.
+- This repository contains a Python-based orchestration layer designed to **accelerate OpenLane physical design flows** by detecting and re-running only modified stages.
 - The project replicates the engineering change order (ECO) principle in open-source P&R flows — reducing redundant computation while maintaining signoff consistency.
 - It was developed to explore **incremental physical design automation** concepts such as dependency tracking, stage caching, and runtime optimization.